BioDreads: Monstrous creations that hunt down human survivors and digitize them.

 - Storming the Castle: The Soldiers of the Future must storm Volcania to stop Project New Order.

-- Well-Intentioned Extremist: Lyman Taggart sincerely thought that humanity would be improved by becoming a cybernetic organism.
+- Lyman Taggart sincerely thought that humanity would be improved by becoming cybernetic.
 After becoming Lord Dread, though...

-- The whole idea behind Overmind in the first place was as a computer with which Taggart and Power could take control of all the world's military robots, in order to end the years of stalemated warfare that had followed from the invention of robot soldiers.
+- The whole idea behind Overmind in the first place was as a computer with which Taggart and Power could take control of all the world's military robots, in order to end the years of stalemated warfare that had followed from the development of robotic soldiers.

 - "What Now?"
-Ending: The fate of the Soldiers of the Future after the series finale.
+Ending: The fate of the Power Team after the series finale.
+Well, except Pilot.

-- Whole Episode Flashback: "The Summoning Of Thunder," a Death by Origin Story for Stuart Power, and Start of Darkness for
+- Whole Episode Flashback: "The Summoning of Thunder", a Death by Origin Story for Stuart Power, and Start of Darkness for Lord Dread.